byjg/jquery-sse/README.md

 },
 ```

-* forceAjax - If true will comunicate with the server only by ajax even if the EventSource object is supported natively;
+* **forceAjax**: If true will comunicate with the server only by ajax even if the EventSource object is supported natively;

 **Custom Events**